kerbilliam/KARBS/README.md

 That's it.

-## What is LARBS?
+## What is KARBS?

-LARBS is a script that autoinstalls and autoconfigures a fully-functioning and minimal terminal-and-vim-based Arch Linux environment.
+KARBS is a script that autoinstalls and autoconfigures a fully-functioning* and minimal terminal-and-vim-based** Arch Linux environment.

-LARBS can be run on a fresh install of Arch or Artix Linux, and provides you with a fully configured diving-board for work or more customization.
+KARBS can be run on a fresh install of Arch or Artix Linux, and provides you with a fully configured diving-board for work or more customization.

+KARBS is a fork of [Luke Smith's LARBS](https://larbs.xyz/) where I attmept to create my own auto-intaller.
+The purpose of KARBS is to have a similar setup to LARBS, but to use Wayland focused apps compared to X.

+I initially intended to use [dwl](https://codeberg.org/dwl/dwl.git) for the window manager, but ended up using [sway](https://swaywm.org/) becuase I had issues with certain patches (like the ipc patch) or I'm just too dumb to figure it out.

+*This script is still a work in progress

+**Mostly vim-based

 ## Customization

-By default, LARBS uses the programs [here in progs.csv](static/progs.csv) and installs [my dotfiles repo (voidrice) here](https://github.com/lukesmithxyz/voidrice), but you can easily change this by either modifying the default variables at the beginning of the script or giving the script one of these options:
+By default, KARBS uses the programs [here in progs.csv](static/progs.csv) and installs [my dotfiles repo (voidrice) here](https://github.com/lukesmithxyz/voidrice), but you can easily change this by either modifying the default variables at the beginning of the script or giving the script one of these options: